 If you discover a lump, feel pain in your breast, or experience other symptoms, it’s important to seek treatment as soon as possible.
 With a combination of routine exams, diagnostic imaging, and other services, your doctor can determine the cause of your symptoms and whether treatment is required, as well as address discomfort and offer peace of mind.
 For evaluations, genetic testing, and other breast clinical services, patients in the Staten Island area can turn to Richmond University Medical Center’s Comprehensive Breast and Imaging Center.

 An evaluation begins with a physical examination administered by one of our experienced physicians, along with a review of your medical records to identify risk factors and patient concerns.
-Depending on the results of your evaluation, you may be referred to the women’s imaging center located within the Breast and Women’s for 3-D mammography, a breast ultrasound, or other diagnostic imaging.
+Depending on the results of your evaluation, you may be referred to the women’s imaging center located within the Comprehensive Breast and Imaging Center for 3-D mammography, a breast ultrasound, or other diagnostic imaging.